Today’s business decision-maker has an abundance of marketing research services available to them.

-Focus group discussion advantages
+Focus group discussion advantages ✅

-A focus groups allows a group of targeted individuals to talk through their opinions, reactions, and feelings surrounding a product, commercial, advertisement, etc.
+A focus group allows a group of targeted individuals to talk through their opinions, reactions, and feelings surrounding a product, commercial, advertisement, etc.

 In doing so, you are able to have an inside look while research is conducted – a quality not a lot of other research methodologies can provide.

-Focus group discussion disadvantages
+Focus group discussion disadvantages ❌

 With higher quality research and data, comes a higher price tag.
-Focus group fees depend on a variety of factors such as time of day, length of the focus group, demographic of participants, amount of travel, etc.
+Focus group fees depend on a variety of factors such as time of day, length of the focus group, the demographic of participants, amount of travel, etc.

-You must also be weary of focus group moderator biasness.
-The moderator running the session may subconsciously ask questions in a way that influence participants of a focus group.
+You must also be wary of focus group moderator biases.
+The moderator running the session may subconsciously ask questions in a way that influences the participants of a focus group.

-IDIs are not bound to a single location as they can be conducted in person, on the phone or via web chat.
-Though, if the study requires visuals or videos to share, then an in person or web conference interview is best.
+IDIs are not bound to a single location as they can be conducted in person, on the phone, or via webchat.

 In-depth interview example

-In recent years, there has been an increase in B2B organizations utilizing in-depth interviews to speak with subject matter experts who have a career in a specific industry.
+In recent years, there has been an increase in B2B organizations utilizing in-depth interviews to speak with subject-matter experts who have a career in a specific industry.